hermescenter/dontspyonus.eu/site/content/_index.md

 # Members of the European Parliament are considering banning some of these harmful practices.

-# This campaign wants to ensure that **NOBODY can use face surveillance technologies in public spaces**.
+# This campaign aims to ensure that **NOBODY can use face surveillance technologies in public spaces**.

 <div id="facelist-2" class="container img__limit"></div>

 # Not in real-time, not later on using public footage.
 Not using images scraped from the internet. **Never**: forbidden forever!

-# To let **European decision-makers** better understand the problem that they have **the power to stop**, we want to run a few experiments.
+# We will run a few experiments **to let European decision-makers better comprehend** the issues they have the power to halt.

 <div id="facelist-3" class="container img__limit"></div>

-# What would happen if the AI Act fails to ban face recognition and categorisation in public?
+# What if the AI Act fails to ban face recognition and categorisation in public?
 Let’s see!
-We have collected all the faces from the European Parliament website and analysed them with software currently available to anyone.
+We have collected all the MEPs' faces and analysed them with software currently available to anyone.

 <div id="facelist-4" class="container img__limit"></div>

-# In the same way the surveillance data market analyses people’s faces to ‘enrich’ them, you can consult the [Open Data Faces](/list), pull the data we’re releasing openly, and **run some AI attribution models on them** 🤩
+# Similarly to how the surveillance data market examines individuals' faces for 'enrichment,' you can explore the [Open Data Faces](/list) 🤩, access the openly released data, and apply AI attribution models to gain insights.

-# It’s **not reliable or accurate**, and it’s **likely to lead to discrimination**.
-But that has not stopped companies and governments using these systems against us!
+# It’s **neither reliable nor accurate**, and it’s likely to lead to discrimination.
+But that has not stopped companies and governments from using these systems against us!

 <div id="facelist-5" class="container img__limit"></div>

-# To properly simulate the unethical data market, this is also a contest.
-The winner will be the wildest, scariest, or most original data ‘enrichment’.
+# To effectively simulate the unethical data market, we've also launched a contest. **The winner will be the wildest, scariest, or most original** data ‘enrichment’.

 {{<prize>}}

 # **DeepFakes are also a modern problem**.
-Although they unlawfully scrape the internet for existing faces to exploit, for **a massive face surveillance system** the information provenience doesn’t matter.
+We can't avoid that they might be produced, but **if legitimized**, massive biometry system like `pimeyes` or `clearview` would incorporate the false information to the victim profile. **With no control or awareness for the affected citizen**.

-# Join the second contest: [MEP DeepFake](/fakeface)!
+# It summarize why there is a **second contest**, about producing the most surprising [MEP DeepFake](/fakeface)!

 {{<prize>}}